Trafalgar-class submarine: Operational service

 The submarines of the class saw service in a wide range of locations, most notably firing Tomahawk land-attack cruise missiles in anger at targets during conflicts in Afghanistan, Iraq and Libya.
 Three of the Trafalgar-class boats were involved in such operations.
 In 2001 Trafalgar took part in Operation Veritas, the attack on al-Qaeda and Taliban forces following the 11 September attacks in the United States, becoming the first Royal Navy submarine to launch Tomahawk cruise missiles against targets in Afghanistan.
 During April 2003, Turbulent returned home flying the Jolly Roger after having launched thirty Tomahawk cruise missiles during the invasion of Iraq.
 As part of the 2011 military intervention in Libya, Triumph fired her Tomahawk cruise missiles on three occasions; first on 19 March, then again on 20 March, and finally on 24 March.
 Her primary targets were Libyan air-defence installations around the city of Sabha.
 Triumph returned to Devonport on 3 April 2011 flying a Jolly Roger adorned with six small Tomahawk axes to indicate the missiles fired by the submarine in the operation.

 In 1993 Triumph sailed to Australia, covering a distance of 41000 mi whilst submerged and without any forward support.
 As of 2011, this remained the longest solo deployment by any British nuclear submarine.

 Service problems

 In 1998, Trenchant experienced a steam leak, forcing the crew to shut down the nuclear reactor.
 In 2000 a leak in the PWR1 reactor primary cooling circuit was discovered on Tireless, forcing her to proceed to Gibraltar on diesel power.
 The fault was found to be due to thermal fatigue cracks, requiring the other Trafalgar-class boats, and some of the remaining Swiftsure-class boats, to be urgently inspected and if necessary modified.

+In 2011, Crew members inside Turbulent in the Indian Ocean experienced temperatures as high as 60°C due to failure of the air conditioning.
+The boat dived in an attempt to cool the hull whilst the problem was being diagnosed, which was traced to coolant inlet pipes being blocked by barnacles.

 In 2013 the Defence Nuclear Safety Regulator reported that the reactor systems were suffering increasing technical problems due to ageing, requiring effective management.
 An example was that Tireless had had a small radioactive coolant leak for eight days in February 2013.